 Installation: Prep the Road provides supports to use data to drive decisions, coordinate professional development, align work through collaboration, and select evidence-based interventions.

-The Initial Implementation: Pave the Road webpages provides a self-assessment activity and tools and resources for using data to drive implementation and fidelity and the building of units and lessons with features of UDL, installation and guidance in academic language, supplemental supports, protocols for scoring student work, and professional development.
+Initial Implementation: Pave the Road provides supports for using data to drive implementation and fidelity, building units and lessons with features of UDL, installation and guidance in building academic language, supplemental supports, protocols for scoring student work, and professional development.

+The first video is of St. Paul Public Schools.
 Watch this video to learn how St. Paul Public Schools is using the implementation of the Minnesota K-12 ELA Standards as an opportunity to do business differently.
-From the start of this multi-year process the district’s leadership and implementation team has engaged teachers, administrators, and specialists throughout the district in an effort to improve the teaching and learning of the ELA Standards and to create shared responsibility for their implementation.
-Hear members of the St. Paul team described the important lessons they are learning on the road to full implementation.
-Stay tuned for part two of their journey.
+From the start of this multi-year process, the district’s leadership and implementation team has engaged teachers, administrators, and specialists throughout the district in an effort to improve the teaching and learning of the ELA Standards and to create shared responsibility for their implementation.
+Hear members of the St. Paul team describe the important lessons they are learning on the road to full implementation in this 17-minute video.